neustackapp/docs/quick-start.md

 You can create different types of functions through a simple process.
 Once you login, follow the steps below:

 * Click on Create Service
-* `Type`: Select "Function" here
+* `Type`: Select "Function" here.
 * `Provider` - Select from the choices available.
-The options available are set by your admins.
+The options available are set by your admins
 * `Runtime` - Select the appropriate language runtime.
 The runtime options available are based on the Provider selected and what your admins have made available
 * `Name` - Give a name to your service
 * `Team` - Select your project/team name